Graduate Research School

 - Graduate Research Candidature Management, Thesis Preparation and Submission Procedures (pdf)

-- The UTS Research Environment (Staff Connect home) includes the UTS research strategy and the first UTS Data Science Symposium held in 2015
+- The UTS Research Environment (Staff Connect home) includes the UTS research strategy

 - Research Student Workshops